- 10 July, 2023

 Bypass surgery, also known as coronary artery bypass grafting (CABG), is a common cardiac procedure used to treat coronary artery disease.
 During bypass surgery, a cardiothoracic surgeon grafts healthy blood vessels, often taken from the patient’s own body, to reroute blood flow around blocked or narrowed coronary arteries, restoring proper blood supply to the heart muscle.
 This procedure alleviates chest pain (angina), reduces the risk of heart attack, and improves overall heart function.

-Difference between bypass and open heart surgery
+Difference between bypass and open heart surgery: Are They the Same

 Open-heart surgery and bypass surgery both entail chest incisions, but they differ in scope and purpose.
 Open-heart surgery refers to any procedure that necessitates opening the chest, irrespective of whether the heart itself is accessed; it may encompass operations on various chest components like heart arteries, valves, or muscles.
 Bypass surgery, on the other hand, is a specific form of open-heart surgery among various cardiac procedures, including angioplasty and heart transplants.
 Notably, bypass surgery may or may not involve opening the heart, and it entails grafting a blood vessel, often from the chest or leg, onto a blocked coronary artery, creating an alternate route for blood flow.
 The execution of bypass surgery can be either through open-heart surgery or less invasive methods, depending on the case.